rkuma183/wilsonmar.github.io/_posts/2016-08-28-samsung-iot-cloud.md

    * <strong>Users</strong> and their devices and device types and properties
    <br /><br />

-   For example, library "UsersApi.java" is equivalent to "users_api.py" in
+   For example, "UsersApi.java" is equivalent to "users_api.py" in
    <a target="_blank" href="https://github.com/artikcloud/artikcloud-python/tree/master/artikcloud/apis">Python</a>.
    Swift, Scala, Ruby, PHP, C#, JavaScript, etc. have their own variation of name.

-   Additional classes:
+   Additional classes in the Console but not in client samples:

    * notifications by subscription
    * trials for applications